MaartenKnaepen/2-Wikipedia-Scraper/README.md

 # LeaderScraper

+## IMPORTANT
+This project has 2 versions.
+The basic branch contains the basic version of the program which automatically gets information and scrapes Wikipedia data for all leaders of all countries and saves the result as a leaders.json file.

+The main branch contains an updated version.
+This version allows for selection of countries and makes Wikipedia scraping optional.
+Performance has also been improved because of sessions and multithreading.
+It is also possible to save the output in a .csv or .xlsx file.

+## Introduction
 LeaderScraper is a Python program designed to scrape information about country leaders from the https://country-leaders.onrender.com api.
 Additionally, it scrapes Wikipedia to provide a short biography It utilizes the BeautifulSoup library for web scraping and provides an interface to interact with the data through different output formats such as JSON, Excel, and CSV.

 ## Table of Contents